SagaOfAGuy/calendar-listener/README.md

 ![Alt text](images/image-3.png)

 6. In the project, scroll down to line 6 of the project.
 Customize the parameter inside of the `getCalendarWithPrefix` function.
-In our case, we are targeting calendars that start the prefix `Test`.
+In our case, we are targeting calendars that start with the prefix `Test`.

 ![Alt text](images/image-4.png)